Manufacturer "Abrams" introduced a prototype of the "light tank"

-At Modern Day Marine in Quantico, Virginia, General Dynamics Corporation introduced a mock-up of a new "light tank” called the Griffin II.
-The promising vehicle will have improved armor and an 120 mm cannon, similar to the 120 mm cannon M1Abrams, a tank manufactured by the same company.
-The Griffin Tower, a smaller version of the Abrams Tower, is designed for battle with tanks and other armored vehicles.
+At Modern Day Marine in Quantico, Virginia, General Dynamics unveiled a mockup of a new "light tank" dubbed the Griffin II.
+The prospective vehicle will have improved armor and a 120mm cannon similar to the 120mm M1Abrams, a tank made by the same company.
+The Griffin turret is a smaller version of the Abrams turret and is designed to fight tanks and other armored vehicles.

 Battalions ask for fire

-Griffin II is primarily designed to support infantry brigades: a machine that can be deployed over the air to battle and maneuver in urban space, but with the lethal firepower of a full-fledged tank at long distances to destroy enemy armored vehicles.
+The Griffin II is primarily intended to support infantry brigades: a vehicle that can be airlifted into combat and maneuvered through urban space, but with the lethal firepower of a full-fledged tank at long range to destroy enemy armor.

-According to available information, with the help of a new platform with an 120-mm gun, the Pentagon intends to increase the firepower of the airborne and other expeditionary forces and light infantry.
-The tank was developed as part of the Mobile Protected Firepower program of the US Armed Forces.
+According to available information, with the help of a new platform with a 120-mm gun, the Pentagon intends to increase the firepower of the airborne and other expeditionary forces and light infantry.
+The tank was developed as part of the Mobile Protected Firepower program (Mobile protected firepower) of the US Armed Forces.

-Survival of the platform can be significantly improved with the help of intelligent sensors that will be integrated with the software of the machine to create a multi-level system of measures of passive and active protection.
+The survivability of the platform can be significantly improved with the help of intelligent sensors that will be integrated with the machine's software to create a multi-layered system of passive and active protection measures.

-On 17 December 2018, the United States Ground Forces entered into two contracts with BAE Systems and General Dynamics Land Systems (GDLS) worth more than 375 million US dollars and 335 million US dollars, respectively.
-Under the agreement, each firm in the next 14 months was to build 12 prototypes for further testing.
-The third application, which was the fruit of cooperation between the US defense company SAIC and Singaporean ST Engineering and the Belgian CMI Defense, was rejected.
+On December 17, 2018, the United States Army awarded two contracts to BAE Systems and General Dynamics Land Systems (GDLS) for over US$375 million and US$335 million, respectively.
+As part of the agreement, each firm over the next 14 months had to build 12 prototypes for further testing.
+The third application, which was the fruit of the cooperation of the American defense company SAIC with Singapore's ST Engineering and Belgian CMI Defense, was rejected.

-The concept of the multipurpose land platform Mobile Protected Firepower is considered by a number of American experts - in particular, Chris Osborne from Warrior Maven magazine - as a response to the Russian Sprut-SD self-propelled anti-tank gun.
-Like the prototype of the American light tank, the 2X25 or Octopus-SD is designed for airborne troops, carries an 125-mm gun, and due to its smaller weight and dimensions it has greater maneuverability and mobility with comparable combat power to MBT.
+The concept of the Mobile Protected Firepower multi-purpose land platform is considered by a number of American experts - in particular, Chris Osborne from Warrior Maven magazine - as a response to the Russian Sprut-SD self-propelled anti-tank gun.
+Like the prototype of the American light tank, the 2S25 or "Sprut-SD" is designed for airmobile troops, carries a 125-mm gun, and, due to its lower weight and dimensions, has greater maneuverability and mobility with combat power comparable to MBT.